chriss158/InfoService/Installer/readme.txt

 [i] - Information
 [!] - Attention

+Version v1.8:
+[+] Re-enabled Twitter
+[+] New property for twitter: #infoservice.twitter.selected.mediaimage.
+It holds the first image which is attached to a tweet [*] Memory footpring improvements
+[-] All over small fixes

 Version v1.74:
 [+] Proxy support
 [+] Support for caching to a network drive/unc path